ahmedm-sallam/Spam-Email-Filter/README.md

 ### Neural Network-Based Embeddings

-For neural network-based embeddings, we employ Word2Vec, Doc2Vec, and BERT models.
+I employ Word2Vec, Doc2Vec, and BERT models for neural network-based embeddings.

 - **Word2Vec**: Creates word embeddings using the skip-gram model.
 - **Doc2Vec**: Generates document embeddings.
 - **BERT**: Uses pre-trained BERT model to obtain contextual embeddings for the text.
+BERT embeddings are computed using GPU acceleration for improved performance.

 ## Training and Evaluation

 We train Logistic Regression and Random Forest classifiers on the extracted features.
 The models are evaluated based on accuracy, precision, recall, and F1 score.
+Pre-trained models are loaded from the disk if available; otherwise, training is performed and the models are saved for future use.
 Each model is saved for future use.

 ## Model Evaluation Results